 To find more in how sugar affects our body please read this article —> How does much sugar affect your body.

-The story behind the sugar
+The story behind the sugar the bitter truth

 Sugar cane, which originated in Southeast Asia, was cultivated 10,000 years ago.
 Later it found her way west to India, where she has a long history of processing and consumption in the form of confectionery and semi-refined sugar we find today.
 The Arab merchants took sugar cane to the west, where it became the dominant sweetener in many Muslim sweets.
 Sugar was not known in Europe until the medieval age and was considered a medicine and spice because of its rare availability.
 In 1493, Columbus brought sugar cane to the Caribbean.
 From this point, it began to be misinterpreted globally.